 210 NE 18th St, Miami, FL 33132

 A La Folie Cafe – This place was such a gem!
 I loved everything about it – I felt like I was in Paris.
 The interior was lovely and comfortable (there was even a cute kitty!), and their crape was phenomenal.
 I had a crape called NORMANDE – caramelized apples with a Calvados cream sauce.
 It was not too sweet and the flavor was absolutely delightful.
 Their cappuccino was perfectly presented as well.

 516 Espanola Way Miami Beach, FL 33139

 Ocean drive is a popular place to stay in Miami, but it is usually very crowded, loud, and expensive.
-If you are looking for somewhere to relax in front of beautiful beach, I recommend you to stay Grand Beach Hotel Surfside – located in the vibrant town of Surfside, Florida.
-The hotel is right in front of the ocean, so all you have to do is walk out back door and you will be amazed by their beautiful private beach.
+If you are looking for somewhere to relax in front of a beautiful beach, I recommend you stay at Grand Beach Hotel Surfside – located in the vibrant town of Surfside, Florida.
+The hotel is right in front of the ocean, so all you have to do is walk out the back door and you will be amazed by their beautiful private beach.
 The hotel provides chairs, umbrellas, and towels.

 The room was very spacious, clean, and decorated in all white.
 We were pleased with the big balcony, and the ocean view from the balcony was breathtaking.
 We also loved the super comfortable king bed.
 We also really enjoyed the adult-only rooftop pool.
 Spectacular views, and you can have nice cocktails with great service.